 In December 2020, RTCA made an interesting Youtube presentation of the Radio Alitmeter issue.

-RTCA and EUROCAE (SC-239/WG-119) have jointly initiated the drafting of new Mops for the Radio Altimeter, the completion of the work is scheduled for December 2022.
+RTCA and EUROCAE (SC-239/WG-119) have jointly initiated the drafting of new Mops for the Radio Altimeter, the completion of the work is planeded for the end 2023.

 Arab Civil Aviation Organization (ACAO)